Japanese Illustrated Books

-In autumn 2013, the Met acquired a fine private collection of Japanese illustrated books of the seventeenth to nineteenth centuries.
+Nearly four hundred of these are from an important acquisition in 2013 of the Arthur and Charlotte Vershbow collection of Japanese illustrated books, purchased with a gift from the Mary and James G. Wallach Family Foundation.
 Artists represented in the collection include Utamaro, Hokusai, and Hiroshige, who are best known today for their woodblock prints, but who also excelled at illustrations for deluxe poetry anthologies and popular literature.
-In one fell swoop, the Met now has a superb collection of Japanese books to complement its excellent holdings in paintings and prints of the Edo period (1615–1868).